facebookexperimental/Recoil/docs/docs/api-reference/core/useRecoilCallback.md

 Some motivations for using this hook may include:
 * Asynchronously read Recoil state without subscribing a React component to re-render if the atom or selector is updated.
-* Defering expensive lookups to an async action that you don't want to do at render-time.
+* Deferring expensive lookups to an async action that you don't want to do at render-time.
 * Performing side-effects where you would like to also read or write to Recoil state.
 * Dynamically updating an atom or selector where we may not know at render-time which atom or selector we will want to update, so we can't use [`useSetRecoilState()`](/docs/api-reference/core/useSetRecoilState).
 * [Pre-fetching](/docs/guides/asynchronous-data-queries#pre-fetching) data before rendering.